 To help you get a better understanding of how the fostering process works and what's involved we've compiled a quick five-step guide.
 This process is explained in more detail during our Wakefield Introduction to Foster Training Workshops and during your Form F assessment.

-We will support you through the whole process, right from the application process through to and including when you are fostering a child.
+We’ll support you through the whole process, right from the application process through to and including when you are fostering a child.

 We ask you to complete a fostering application form and carry out background checks with the police, your GP, as well as the local authority and services where you live.
 We also ask for references from employers and people who know you well.

-You will have a family placement link worker who will support you throughout the assessment and approval process.
+You’ll have a family placement link worker who will support you throughout the assessment and approval process.
 Once a suitable match has been made, they will visit you regularly to talk to you about how you and the foster child are settling in, and to discuss what ongoing support and help you might need.